 To my understanding, the term New Style originated from Europe referring to New York Style.
-Dancers from Europe who learned Hip-Hop from some of the OG hip-hop dancers in the US brought it back to Europe and called it New York Style, but later down the line, the term was shortened to New Style.
-Not sure what the main reason was for it yet, but basically New Style is just Hip-Hop.
+Dancers from Europe who learned Hip-Hop from some of the OG Hip-Hop dancers in the US and would refert to it as New York Style, but later down the line, the term was shortened to New Style.
+Not sure what the main reason was for it yet, but basically New Style is Hip-Hop.

-*One thing that we are noticing more with all the vocabulary and terminology in Hip-Hop dance is that different cities may have a different name for a certain step.
-The best thing to do is just learn the step and the dance, and keep an open mind when it comes to it’s real name.
+*One thing that we are noticing more with all the vocabulary and terminology in Hip-Hop dance is that different cities may have different names for certain steps.
+For those just starting out with this dance, the best thing to do is just learn the step and essence of the dance, and keep an open mind when it comes to whatever people name it.
 Respect that city’s history when it comes to how they named that step.
 Whether we agree or not, many dance steps have already been done in the past at some point, either from jazz, lindy hop, african, salsa, etc, so keeping an open mind will only give you insight on how all dance styles and movements are related and also the cultural importance behind social dance.

 *Studio/Commercial/Video vs Hip-Hop

-Just wanted to touch quickly on choreo in relation to the subject matter.
-Choreography is mainly just movement/placement.
-A dance style (like locking) can be be choreographed, just like extras in an action movie scene is choreographed.
-What you see at the events like World of Dance, Body Rock, etc are a majority of groups who do choreography.
+Just wanted to touch quickly on choreography in relation to the subject matter.
+Choreography is generally defined as pre-arranged movement or placement.
+A dance style (like Locking) can be be choreographed, just like extras in an action movie scene can be choreographed.
+What you see at the events like World of Dance, Body Rock, etc are a majority of groups who do mainly choreography.
 They may not be street dancers, and their routines may have some street dance vocabulary in it.
 I don’t consider choreography to be a dance “style” because it does not have it’s own vocabulary (Maybe not yet?
 All dance styles have a vocabulary of basic steps that make it a style).
-I see choreography as a sub culture under dance and still see it as an art because of it’s elements visually in staging, formations, transitions, and execution.
+I see choreography as a sub culture under dance and still see it as an art because of it’s elements visually in team unison, lines, staging, formations, transitions, and even stage props.
 It is meant more for the stage as opposed to the cypher where an exchange between individual dancers happen.

 Much like other street dance styles, Hip-Hop the dance, has it’s own fundamental moves, vocabulary, essence and unique feel.
 It revolves around social dance.
-Although the moves CAN be taught in a studio, the best way to learn/experience the raw feel of Hip-Hop (in my opinion), is out at the gatherings with other dancers where all the energy and vibe is at!
-Search youtube for the clips below.
-All the dancers’ styles and movements are distinctly different, but the essence and the spiriti of how they do the movements all feel pretty much the same.
+Although the moves CAN be taught in a studio, the best way to learn/experience the raw feel of Hip-Hop, is to dance WITH other dancers whether you’re at a studio or a club, it’s about that exchange of energy with others!
+Search YouTube for the clips below.
+All the dancers’ styles and movements are distinctly different, but the essence of how they do those movements all have that same spirit.